Annex-Engineering/TradRack/docs/klipper/G-Codes.md

 [MIN_TEMP=<temperature>] [EXACT_TEMP=<temperature>]
 [BOWDEN_LENGTH=<mm>] [EXTRUDER_LOAD_LENGTH=<mm>]
-[HOTEND_LOAD_LENGTH=<mm>]`: Loads filament from the specified lane or tool into the toolhead [^1].
+[HOTEND_LOAD_LENGTH=<mm>]`: Loads filament from the specified lane or tool into the toolhead*.
 Either LANE or TOOL must be specified.
 If both are specified, then LANE takes precedence.
 If there is already an "active lane" because the toolhead has been loaded beforehand, it will be unloaded before loading the new filament.
 If `MIN_TEMP` is